 Workers’ compensation insurance: Required in almost every state for print shops and copy centers that have employees, workers’ comp can cover medical bills for work injuries.

-Errors and omissions insurance: Also called professional liability insurance, this policy can cover legal fees of lawsuits related to your printing or copying performance.
+Errors and omissions insurance (E&O): Also called professional liability insurance, this policy can cover legal fees of lawsuits related to your printing or copying performance.

 Are you ready to safeguard your printing or copying business with a business owner’s policy?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.